- Oops!Something went wrong.Please try again later.

-Guaranty Federal Bancshares's next dividend payment will be US$0.1 per share, and in the last 12 months, the company paid a total of US$0.5 per share.
-Based on the last year's worth of payments, Guaranty Federal Bancshares stock has a trailing yield of around 2.1% on the current share price of $24.25.
-If you buy this business for its dividend, you should have an idea of whether Guaranty Federal Bancshares's dividend is reliable and sustainable.
-As a result, readers should always check whether Guaranty Federal Bancshares has been able to grow its dividends, or if the dividend might be cut.
+The company's next dividend payment will be US$0.15 per share, and in the last 12 months, the company paid a total of US$0.60 per share.
+Based on the last year's worth of payments, Guaranty Federal Bancshares stock has a trailing yield of around 2.4% on the current share price of $24.83.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

 Have Earnings And Dividends Been Growing?

-Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
+Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-With that in mind, we're encouraged by the steady growth at Guaranty Federal Bancshares, with earnings per share up 8.6% on average over the last five years.
+With that in mind, we're encouraged by the steady growth at Guaranty Federal Bancshares, with earnings per share up 3.9% on average over the last five years.

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.